Skip to main content

 Make Your First Request

-Your forward token goes in the Authorization header, and the request body stays unchanged from the provider’s API.
+Use your secret key in the Authorization header.
+The request body stays unchanged from the provider’s API.

 -H 'Content-Type: application/json' \